2kool2/matching-element-heights/README.md

 <strong>CodePen demo: <a href="http://codepen.io/2kool2/pen/MbqGOQ">Matching element heights</a></strong>

-Super small script: XXX bytes gzipped.
+Super small vanilla script: Approx 417 bytes minified and gzipped (694 bytes uncompressed).
+No dependencies.

 <br>
 ##How it works

-Add data attribute to the elements you wish to equalise and give it a value: data-heightMatch="A".
+Add data attribute to the elements you wish to equalise and give it a value: data-matchHeights="A".
 Ensure the elements each have display: block;.
 Then run the script.